Ca1eb-Carr/developer-portal-starter/developer-portal/awesome/folders.md

 ### Move the file to a different folder

 Move this `folders.md` to the root directory.
-The root directory means it will site side-by-side with other files and folders such as `siteConfig.yaml` and `sidebars.yaml`.
+The root directory means it will sit side-by-side with other files and folders such as `siteConfig.yaml` and `sidebars.yaml`.

 This file is referenced in `sidebars.yaml`.
 Adjust the relative path to the file from there again.